ZachM89/HolyShift/README.md

 # To open settings type: /hsdps
 Note: This is designed for use at level 60.
 I have not tested it below level 60.
+Note: Only designed to work with Luna Unit Frames.
+I may add compatibility with other druid mana bar addons in the future.
 # To use one button cat dps:
   - Create a macro that only has the text: /hsdps dps
   - If you put the macro button on your main bar, put it in the same spot for human form and cat form.
 (Otherwise you will have to